Tae Crowder

-Dequartavous "Tae" Crowder (born March 12, 1997) is an American football linebacker for the Pittsburgh Steelers of the National Football League (NFL).
+Dequartavous "Tae" Crowder (born March 12, 1997) is an American professional football linebacker for the Birmingham Stallions of the United Football League (UFL).
 He played college football at Georgia.
-He was drafted by the New York Giants with the final pick in the 2020 NFL Draft, making him that draft's Mr. Irrelevant.
+He was selected by the New York Giants with the final pick in the 2020 NFL draft, making him that draft's Mr. Irrelevant.

 College career

 Crowder redshirted his freshman season at Georgia in 2015.
 He switched to inside linebacker from running back in 2016.
 Crowder performed an important special teams role in 2017, helping the Bulldogs reach the national championship game before falling to Alabama.
 Between 2018 and 2019 Crowder recorded 48 tackles including 4.5 for a loss.
 He was one of the 12 finalists for the Butkus Award.
 Crowder made a career-high 12 tackles in a loss to South Carolina.
 In his career, Crowder produced 115 tackles, 10 tackles for loss, five passes defensed, and 1.5 sacks.